imva-biz/imva_devguide/README.md

 *	Contains an auto-revive feature to automatically enable this module again.
 Recommended.
 *	Can also re-activate 3rd party modules.
 Use this feature with precaution!

-## Updating from versions below 0.7.x
-If problems occur, please follow the steps described in http://www.ackis-oxid.de/2013/module-kann-nicht-aktiviert-werden-in-oxid-eshop-beheben-modulkonfiguration-zurcksetzen/ .

 ## System Requirements
-*	Created for OXID eShop 4.9 and higher.
+*	Created for OXID eShop 6.0 and higher.
 (CE, PE, EE)
-*	Might also work in OXID eShop 4.7 and 4.8.
+*   For legacy shops, please use what's currently on the master branch.